Employment lawyers providing employment law answers

 3. The award is imperfect in matter of form not affecting the merits of the controversy.

-The court can modify and correct the award so as to effect the intent of the award and promote justice between the parties.
+The order shall modify and correct the award, so as to effect the intent thereof and promote justice between the parties.

 For employees who win at arbitration, the lack of an effective employer appeal is the silver lining of the grey cloud of mandatory arbitration.
 Unlike court cases, where an appeal can take a year or two and can be modified or overturned on many grounds, appeals from arbitration awards will usually be futile and over fast.